Salman Rushdie is ‘pulling through’, his ‘feisty and defiant’ humour remains intact, say son and ex-wife | Politics

 Salman Rushdie is ‘pulling through’, his ‘feisty and defiant’ humour remains intact, say son and ex-wife

-Salman Rushdie is “pulling through” and his usual “feisty and defiant” sense of humour remains intact even as his life-changing injuries are “severe”, his son and former wife Padma Lakshmi said on Sunday, two days after the Mumbai-born author was stabbed in New York in what US authorities described as a ''targeted, unprovoked, preplanned'' attack.
+Salman Rushdie is “pulling through” and has his “feisty and defiant” sense of humour intact despite battling severe, life-changing injuries, his son and former wife Padma Lakshmi said on Sunday, two days after the Mumbai-born author was stabbed in what US authorities described as a ''targeted, preplanned'' attack.

 Rushdie, 75, was taken off a ventilator on Saturday and could talk after the best-selling author was stabbed on stage at a literary event in New York state on Friday.